Takazudo/jQuery.LazyJaxDavis/demos/applied/_posts/2012-01-06-anchorhandling.md

 ## {{ page.title }}

-Basically, you don't care about the anchor links.
+Basically, you don't need to care about the anchor links.
 jQuery.LazyJaxDavis handles them automatically.